MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/what-are-calling-plans-in-office-365/how-can-caller-id-be-used-in-your-organization.md

 Für die ausgehende PSTN-Anrufer-ID sind drei Optionen verfügbar:

-- Die Telefonnummer für den Benutzer, die Standardeinstellung zugewiesen.
+- Die dem Benutzer zugewiesene Telefonnummer, die der Standardwert ist.

 - A telephone number that is classified as a *service* and *toll-free* number in your Calling Plans in Office 365 telephone number inventory.
 It is usually assigned to an organizational auto attendant or call queue.